melishev/wuki/README.md

 ### 👋🏼 Basic principles
 - Intuitive use, borrowed from already proven libraries and proven in practical use
 - Flexible configuration of source data, for maximum adaptability for various projects
+- No clutter in styles and transmitted data, both during development and in the assembled application
 - Easy to develop and maintain.
 Automation of checks, tests, and other crap that can only be automated
 - A modern approach to development at every stage.
-No old shit needed for browsers like IE.
+No old shit needed for browsers like IE

 ### 🎯 Target